hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger/fabric-gateway.md

             </td>
             <td>
-                Also corrected the gRPC status code import for some unit tests.
+                - Consistency of wording with release documentation.
+- Correct dependency information for v1.0.0.
+- Reference compatibility information in the documentation.

+Contributes to #210
             </td>
         </tr>
     </table>
     <div class="right-align">
-        Created At 2021-11-09 19:30:02 +0000 UTC
+        Created At 2021-11-27 14:21:58 +0000 UTC
     </div>
 </div>